koenderks/aRtsy/README.md

 #### Split Lines

-This function creates a canvas of lines in which each line is split several times according to a predefined pattern.
+This function generates a [fractal curve](https://en.wikipedia.org/wiki/Fractal_curve).
+It starts with four simple lines and proceeds to split each line in four new line segments.
+If this action is repeated for some time, and each time the same split is made, the end product is a fractal curve.
+The fractal curve in this function (optionally) uses some noise to create random distortions in the curve.

 <p align="center">
   <img src='https://github.com/koenderks/aRtsy/raw/development/png/splits/2022-05-03.png' width='250' height='250'>